IBMIXN/FISELounge/docs/docker_installation/docker_installation.md

 ### *And that's all, now you're done!
 Go back to the main folder and run the __docker.bat__*
+Altough make sure that you or somebody else has filled in all the required `.env.variables` in both `/server` and `/app` (read about this in the main folders readme document)

  # Extra steps